 Ask a Master Gardener Catherine Salam

 They are getting good participation.
-They want to use Sign Up Genius.
-The volunteers are beginning to use it.
+They continue to use Sign Up Genius.
+Some of the volunteers are not using it.
 It is a useful tool if the chair needs to contact the volunteers to let them know what to expect and what tools to bring on their day.
 It is also good for sending important messages to the volunteers if they program needs to be canceled or changed.

 Speakers for Monthly Meetings